-Regarding the information requested in point 1.4, the remuneration received by the Deputy Chief Inspector of the Local Police could be given to the citizen, in terms of article 11.1.b) of the LTC.
+The claimant has the right to access the remuneration received by the Deputy Chief Inspector of the Local Police, under the terms of article 11.1.b) of the LTC.
 As for the rest of the members of the Local Police, the remuneration should be paid in aggregate.

-Regarding the information requested in point 1.5, the citizen could be given information on the number of weapons licenses available to the City Council and a certificate stating that the members of the Local Police have carried out, during the last four years, the practice of perfecting police marksmanship.
+With regard to the requested information on gun licenses and shooting practices for the last four years, you could be given information on the number of gun licenses held by the City Council and a certificate stating that the members of the Local Police have carried out, during the last four years, the practice of perfecting police marksmanship.

-It is necessary to recognize the citizen's right to access the merely identifying data of public employees that may appear in the information requested in point 2.5 of their request.
+The person making the claim has the right to access the merely identifying data of public employees that may be included in the coordination and collaboration agreement in matters of public security that they are requesting.

-Barcelona, October 29, 2021
+Barcelona, November 10, 2021